Many marketing experts like to work on SEO and PPC in separate silos.

 SEO also gives you more coverage than paid ads.
 There’s less space online for ads than organic listings, so an effective SEO strategy gives you more real estate coverage.
 However, more organic reach doesn’t always mean that it’s quality.

-SEO is also cheaper than paid ads, but more importantly, a comprehensive SEO strategy delivers long-term results, so your site won’t drop rankings like paid ads once you stop paying.
+SEO is also cheaper than paid ads, but more importantly, a comprehensive SEO service that delivers long-term results, so your site won’t drop rankings like paid ads once you stop paying.
 In addition, bidding for keywords can be costly, so SEO is cheaper than paid listings in most cases.

 With PPC, you can miss out on many consumers who don’t frequent the particular platforms or sites where you run your ads.
 For example, if you’re posting your ads on social media, you might be missing out on users who don’t have social media accounts.